Hi! You found our list of fun virtual field trip ideas.

 List of virtual field trip ideas

-From computerized cockpit tours to online historical sites to do-it-yourself digital field trips, here is a list of ideas for virtual field trips to captivate and educate students of any age.
+From virtual cockpit tours to online historical sites to do-it-yourself digital field trips, here is a list of ideas for virtual field trips to captivate and educate students.

 - The Maryland Zoo